Renaud Dehousse

-Renaud Dehousse is a Belgian lawyer and professor, born on the 2 June 1960 in Liège, Belgium.
-He is currently President of the European University Institute (EUI) in Florence, Italy.
+Renaud Dehousse (born on the 2 June 1960) is a Belgian lawyer and professor.
+He was the President of the European University Institute (EUI) in Florence, Italy.

 Biography

 Renaud Dehousse was born in Liège in 1960, the second son of Agnes Denis and Jean-Maurice Dehousse.
 He became a student of law at the University of Liège (Belgium) and then obtained a doctorate from the European University Institute in Florence.
 He later took up various positions at the EUI, including professor and head of the Department of Law, before being appointed ordinary professor at the University of Pisa.

 In 1999, Dehousse joined Sciences Po.
 There, he held the Jean Monnet Chair of European Law and Political Science at Sciences Po, Paris and also directed the Centre for European Studies.
 He was a scientific advisor to the centre for study and research founded by Jacques Delors, Notre Europe.
 He was also a visiting professor at the University of Michigan, the University of Lausanne and the University of Florence.

 Dehousse has been President of the European University Institute (EUI) in Florence, Italy, since September 2016.
 Dehousse follows Joseph H. H. Weiler in a role which has also been held by Marise Cremona, Josep Borrell Fontelles, Yves Mény, Patrick Masterson, Émile Noël, Werner Maihofer and Max Kohnstamm.